paulwizviz/learn-timeseries/docs/influxDB.md

 ## Working Examples

 * V2
+    * Write
         * [Example 1](../examples/influx/v2/ex1/main.go) - This example demonstrates writing to influxDB using point types and write blocking operations.
         * [Example 2](../examples/influx/v2/ex2/main.go) - This example demonstrates writing to influxDB using point types and async write operations.
+    * Query
+        * [Example 3](../examples/influx/v2/ex3/main.go) - This example demonstrates the process of querying the DB using a simple FluxQL by measurement only.

 ## References